nittka/Xarchive/README.md

   * navigate to the referenced document
 * Find references `shift-ctrl-g`
   * where is the given category used (excluding short cuts or via category hierarchy)
+* define searches (invoked with `ctrl-x` on the definition); matches are shown in the search view
+  * search referenced categories, tags and descriptions
+  * boolean operations
+  * combine existing (named) searches

 An extension point allows an additional plugin to provide the full text search string for a given file, e.g. by using some OCR software.
 The new file wizard will then automatically include this string in the file.